-When planning rhinoplasty, your surgeon considers your features, the skin on your nose and what you would like changed.
-The upper portion of the nose is bone, and the lower portion is cartilage.
-Rhinoplasty can modify bone, cartilage or both.
+When planning rhinoplasty, your surgeon considers your features, the skin on your nose and what you would like to change.
+The upper portion of the structure of the nose is bone, and the lower portion is cartilage.
+Rhinoplasty can modify bone, cartilage, skin or all three.
 Talk with your surgeon about whether rhinoplasty is appropriate for you and what it can achieve.

-- Harsha BC.
-Complications of rhinoplasty.
-Oral Maxillofacial Surgery Clinics of North America.
-2009;21:81
+- Bagheri SC.
+Primary cosmetic rhinoplasty.
+Oral and Maxillofacial Surgery Clinics of North America.
+2012;24:39.

 - Septoplasty and turbinate surgery.
 American Rhinologic Society. http://care.american-rhinologic.org/septoplasty_turbinates.
 Accessed May 15, 2013.

 - Flint PW, et al. Cummings Otolaryngology: Head & Neck Surgery.
 5th ed.
 Philadelphia, Pa.: Mosby Elsevier; 2010. http://www.mdconsult.com/books/about.do?about=true&eid=4-u1.0-B978-0-323-05283-2..X0001-8--TOP&isbn=978-0-323-05283-2&uniqId=230100505-57.
 Accessed May 17, 2013.

 - Q & A: Stop smoking.
 American Society of Anesthesiologists. http://www.lifelinetomodernmedicine.com/Anesthesia-Topics/QA-Stop-Smoking.aspx.
 Accessed May 17, 2013.

 - Barbara Woodward Lips Patient Education Center.
 Surgery on the nose.
 Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2013.